Taking advantage of multiple scattering for Optical Reflection Tomography: Multiple-scattering and filtering effect

 \subsubsection{Second-order Born transfer function}

 In order to exploit multiply-scattered waves and analytically evaluate their impact on the transfer function, we assume in this subsection that $V_2(x, y, z) = \delta(z)v_2(x, y)$ and that the spatial support of $V_1$ is localized within a layer $[z_1, z_2]$, with $z_1 < z_2 < 0$.
-We choose $V_2$ as planar because we will consider it to be a reflector in our optimization problem, although in practice it never really is and it does not need to be a planar reflector.
-We only need to be able to represent its reflectivity as the one of a plane reflector.
+We choose $V_2$ as planar because we will consider it to be a reflector in our optimization problem, although in practice it never really is and it does not need to be a planar reflector as explained in detail in Section~\ref{subsecimportanceweightedloss}.
+We only need to be able to represent its reflectivity as the one of a plane reflector since this assumption allows us to express the second-order Born term analytically.

-We model wave propagation by the second-order Born approximation which allows a double interaction of light with the medium:
+We model wave propagation by the second-order Born approximation which includes the contribution of double scattering events occurring within the medium:

 where \( U_{ij} \) is defined as: